 I’ve made a relatively short video of the process (about 11 minutes) that you might find helpful.
-I’m kind of new to making videos – just saying.

 I’ve also written a PDF of this tutorial so subscribe to my newsletter, get the password to my free resource library and download a copy to keep the instructions without having to look them up on the internet.

 And here is a Springtime blooming version of twisted tree – the Cherry Blossom Flowering Tree.

 Here’s how you make the Halloween spooky twisted tree.
 Here are the instructions for the Cherry Blossom Flowering Tree.

 First, a few (very few) supplies to make a twisted tree

 - Wire – any kind, from paddles of floral wire to jewelry making wire.
 I used 20g jewelry wire for the trees here

 - Paper – newspaper, brown packing paper

 - Glue – Ranger Collage Medium is my favorite, but any PVA glue will work